ecam900/jangueos/README.md

 # Features:
 - Private Groups with access code invitation
-- Markdown Support for Group Descriptions, Posts and Post Replies.
+- Markdown Support for Group Descriptions, and Posts.
 - Rooms within groups (for chapter discussions, for example).
 - Authentication with Firebase, with Password or Magic Link signin.